kubeflow/kubeflow/user_guide.md

 ks generate core kubeflow-core --name=kubeflow-core --namespace=${NAMESPACE}
 ```
   * namespace is optional
-  * TODO(jlewi): There's an open github [issue](https://github.com/ksonnet/ksonnet/issues/222) to allow components to pull
-    the namespace from the environment namespace parameter.

 Define an environment that doesn't use any Cloud features